(survey searching out microlensing that could indicate a MACHO)

 searching for gravitational microlensing events that

-Australia to view the Large Magellanic Cloud and Small Magellanic Cloud hunting
+Australia to view the Large Magellanic Cloud and Small Magellanic Cloud,

-It was begun in 1992 and found a few microlensing
+The project was begun in 1992 and found some microlensing

 such as novae, and variable star events.